 Following Steve's death, the grieving family carried on at Australia Zoo.
 However, 18 months later, Steve's Dad, Bob Irwin, left the wildlife park after a reported falling out with Terri over the direction of the zoo.

-Nowadays, Terri, Bindi and Rob run the joint, along with Bindi's husband Chandler, of course.
-Plus, we can't forget the latest Wildlife Warrior to join the ranks back in March - Bindi and Chandler's first daughter, Grace Warrior Irwin Powell.
+Nowadays, Terri, Bindi and Rob run the joint, along with Bindi's husband, Chandler, of course.
+Plus, we can't forget the latest Wildlife Warrior to join the ranks in March 2021 - Bindi and Chandler's first daughter, Grace Warrior Irwin Powell.

 Though he may be gone, Steve will never be forgotten as Terri continues to find sweet ways to honour the great love of her life.